vuepress/core/docs/guide/configuration.md

   - `.vuepress/client.js`
   - `.vuepress/client.mjs`

-Notice that the client config file should be in ESM format:
+A basic client config file looks like this:

 ```ts
 import { defineClientConfig } from '@vuepress/client'